openshift/cluster-logging-operator/docs/HACKING.md

 Quick summary of main targets only, see below and the Makefile itself for more details.

+* `make deploy-bundle`: build and push a bundle image you can install from any public image repository.
+See [how-to-create-a-custom-bundle.md](./how-to-create-a-custom-bundle.md)

 * `make check`: Generate and format code, run unit tests and linter.

 To build, deploy and test the CLO image in your own cluster: